If you are a first time user, the on screen tutorial will allow you to create your own fields by tracing the outline of your field.

 Using our tools

-Farms gives you an overview of the fields you own.
-You can dive deeper by selecting the edit tool above your listed fields.
+This tab gives you an overview of the fields you own.
+Here you can add fields and seasons to your crop.
+You can dive deeper by selecting the Expanded View button above your listed fields.

-Select your current season here.
-This is important as you will only be able to analyse and view dates from the season that you have selected!
+The season you have selected is important as you will only be able to analyse and view dates from the season that you have selected.
 This is to reduce unnecessary dates clogging up your list!

 Remote Sensing Layers

-Click on the dates on the list to view imagery from those dates in the indice selected.
+Click on the dates on the list to view imagery from those dates.
 You can also download individual indices in Geotiff or PNG format using the arrow beside the date.
+To the left of the date, you can also manually hide unwanted layers, by clicking the icon.

 Ensure you are looking at the correct date and index with the menus at the top of the tab.

-Sampling points enables visibility of sampling points; useful for when you need to do in field tissue tests!
+Sampling points enables visibility of tissue samples.
+This is useful when you need to compare your tissue data to the reflectance levels in your zone imagery.

 Stddev, Equal Record, Equal Interval and Best Fit Jenks are each different models for creating zones, using the data we have.
 An in-depth explanation of each method is given in the Knowledge Base.

-Next, select the amount of variable rate zones you want.
-Ensure each zone is substantial by specifying the minimum zone area.
+Below, you can select the amount of Variable Rate Zones you want.
+Ensure each zone is of substantial size by specifying the Minimum Zone Area.

 Suggest Sampling Points automatically chooses sampling points - 1 for each zone that you specify.
 You can then either move these points or leave them as is.
 Then save these points and they will show up in FluroSense when you open the app, to locate yourself in field!